Hank Steinbrecher: Accolades

 Steinbrecher was inducted into the National Soccer Hall of Fame as a builder in 2005.
 In 2012, he received the Werner Fricker Builder Award, which honors those "who have established a lasting legacy in the history and structure of soccer in the United States."

-He is also a member of the New England Soccer Hall of Fame, the Eastern New York Soccer Hall of Fame, and the North Carolina Soccer Hall of Fame.
+He was also a member of the New England Soccer Hall of Fame, the Eastern New York Soccer Hall of Fame, and the North Carolina Soccer Hall of Fame.

 The Hank Steinbrecher Cup is a USASA competition started in 2013 that crowns the National Amateur Champions.

+Personal life and death

+On March 25, 2025, Steinbrecher died in Tucson, Arizona, at the age of 77.